Onsite State Team

 If selected as a competitor for my State Team, how many competitions must I attend annually?

 State team members will be required to compete in the Regional and National Competitions.

 What type of competitions and competition classes will be offered at the state, regional and national competitions?

 Poodles - Specialty Class for Individual Pure Breeds

 Free Style Competitions

-The state coordinator is responsible as well as all team members to help secure sponsorship to cover expenses.
-All state members are encouraged to provide potential sponsors to their State Captain to assist with securing sponsorship for their team.
-In the event that the state coordinator cannot secure all of the necessary sponsorship required, all team members including the state coordinator will be responsible for their own expenses to travel to the shows, and to purchase uniforms and a team banner.
+The state team captains are responsible and all team members to help secure sponsorship to cover expenses.
+All state members are encouraged to provide potential sponsors to their captains.
+If sponsorship is not acquired, all team members, including the captains, will be responsible for their own expenses to travel to the shows and purchase uniforms.

-Your team member is not compromised.
-Your team can substitute a "running dog" team member to take your place at the regional competitions.
-If your team qualifies to continue on to the National Competitions, you will be eligible to participate in the national competitions.
+Your team is not compromised.
+Your team can substitute a member for taking your place at the regional competitions.
+If your team qualifies to continue to the National Competitions, you will be eligible to participate in the national competitions.

 If there is not a team in my state, can I try out for another state?

 No, you must represent the state you live in.
-You can represent your state by competing as an "Individual" until your state is able to secure a state coordinator and organize a team.
+You can represent your state by competing as an "Individual" until your state can secure a team.
 You still go through the same steps.
-You must first qualify with a Level 2 Rank or Higher at a qualifying competition and then compete in the State, Regional, and National Competitions.
+You first qualify with a Level 2 or Higher at a qualifying competition and then compete in the State, Regional, and National Competitions.